aws-samples/sample-secure-ISV-solution-deployment/epic2.md

 ## Story 2: Deploy the ISV solution

+This procedure deploys the ISV solution using CloudFormation.
+Before starting, ensure you have completed Epic 1 and have the database connection information available.

 1. In the CloudFormation console.
 2. In the navigation pane, choose **Stacks**.
 3. Choose **Create stack**, and then choose **With new resources (standard)**.